ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

-Stage III: A noninvasive or invasive tumor (T1 or T2) that has spread to lymph nodes on both sides of the neck above the triangular area (N2) but has not metastasized (M0).
+Stage III: A noninvasive or invasive tumor (T0, T1, or T2) that has spread to lymph nodes on both sides of the neck above the triangular area (N2) but has not metastasized (M0).
 This stage may also describe a larger tumor (T3) with or without lymph node involvement (N0, N1, or N2) and no metastasis (M0).